mihretgold/2023-project-phase-mobile-tasks/on-boarding/todo_mobile_app/README.md

 | ![task_detail1](ScreenShots/task_detail1.png) | ![task_detail2](ScreenShots/task_detail2.png)|

-## Update Flutter task 9 Part 1: TDD and Clean Architecture (Repository Implementation)
+## Update Flutter Task 9 Part 1: TDD and Clean Architecture (Repository Implementation)

 - Set up a basic structure for your repository, and you're implementing all the logic at this stage from repository contracts from the domain layer .